ospf2fullstack/garyinnerarity.com/docs/cloud_resume/cloud_resume_challenge.md

           SOURCE_DIR: '.'
 ```

+If you have the AWS account, use the `a` record to create an alias to the s3 service.

+# HTTPS
+:heavy_check_mark: HTTPS
+The S3 website URL should use HTTPS for security.
+You will need to use Amazon CloudFront to help with this.

+`AWS Certificate Manager is your friend.`

-## CNAME
+# CNAME
+:heavy_check_mark: DNS
+Point a custom DNS domain name to the CloudFront distribution, so your resume can be accessed at something like my-c00l-resume-website.com.
+You can use Amazon Route 53 or any other DNS provider for this.
+A domain name usually costs about ten bucks to register.

 This part is VERY easy if you have AWS Route53 as your DNS provider and registrar - which I do, but I also use CloudFlare to make my life a pain in the ass...
 So, at the moment, I'm using CloudFlare as my registrar.

 So, point the sub-domain to the s3 bucket address with a CNAME record:
 ``` shell
 CNAME awscloudresumechallenge -> awscloudresumechallenge.garyinnerarity.com.s3-website-us-east-1.amazonaws.com
 ```

-If you have the AWS account, use the `a` record to create an alias to the s3 service.

-[ ] HTTPS
-The S3 website URL should use HTTPS for security.
-You will need to use Amazon CloudFront to help with this.

-[ ] DNS
-Point a custom DNS domain name to the CloudFront distribution, so your resume can be accessed at something like my-c00l-resume-website.com.
-You can use Amazon Route 53 or any other DNS provider for this.
-A domain name usually costs about ten bucks to register.

 [ ] Javascript
 Your resume webpage should include a visitor counter that displays how many people have accessed the site.
 You will need to write a bit of Javascript to make this happen.
 Here is a helpful tutorial to get you started in the right direction.